xrdocs/multicast/_tutorials/tree-sid-coe.md

 !
 ```

 Below we can see the Route Type 1s for the PEs.
-198.19.1.5 is the ingress PE and 198.19.1.4 is the egress PE.
+Node-5 (198.19.1.5) is the Ingress PE and Node-4 (198.19.1.4) is the Egress PE.

 **Command:**
 ```